linuxgamerlife/linuxgamerlife/README.md

 100% Vibe Coded | Inteligently Prompted

+Scoff at that if you wish, but you do need to have some level of inteligence to be able to create the apps I have created.
+And although I have not really learned any code whatsoever along the way, I have learned about bash, git, push, pull commit, copr, rpm, scm, different languages, using an IDE, and a whole host of other things!

 I use generative AI as a support tool when creating scripts, tools, and software.
 AI assists with tasks such as writing code, explaining technical concepts, and generating implementation ideas.

 I am not a developer and I rely heavily on AI during development.
 To introduce structure and guardrails around this process, I maintain a set of engineering and security standards within this repository.